lizzyTheLizard/saml-test/README.md

-# SAML Test
+# SP Test

-saml-test is a simple test client for SAML IDPs.
-You can send any SAML assertions from within a browser and (optionally) receive the responses from the IDP
+sp-test is a simple test client for IDPs.
+It can be used with SAML or OIDC.
+You can send any SAML assertions or OIDC AuthenticationRequest from within a browser and (optionally) receive the responses from the IDP

 ## Installation
 Use npm to install dependencies